learn-co-students/dunder-mifflin-rails-review-dc-web-091619/README.md

 As a user I should be able to create and edit an Employee and only be able to select only 1 dog from a list of already existing dogs.

 No one at Dunder Mifflin can have the same alias and/or job title (Dwight made up that rule!)

+BONUS: make an option to sort the Dog index page by number of employees that belong to them.